menglin0320/CS498HS_final_project/README.md

 ```
 to get the splited train validation data in sentence embedding form first.
 (if you already run cross_validation, this step is not required since train valid split are preformed ten times on cross validation)

+if you quit from cross validation, clean save folder before running the following python files.

 to train the model, run
 ```shell